christina-de-martinez/operating-system/README.md

-Improvements to existing apps: need to fix the componentwillmount thing z-index on windows - becomes top element when you cilck on the top bar of the window Remove Instagram component or use api to get it to show correctly The X and minimize buttons aren't reliably closing the right windows Add portfolio with other projects
+Improvements to existing apps: need to fix the componentwillmount thing z-index on windows - becomes top element when you click on the top bar of the window Remove Instagram component or use api to get it to show correctly Add portfolio with other projects
 Internet browser should have frequently-visited or bookmarked sites including LinkedIn, Instagram, Twitter.
 About section that lists how it's made (context menu when you click on the lemon icon)